 It looks like three common situations have emerged that users have reported.

 - 1. Deleted Reviews: Sellers have seen their sales numbers go up, but the number of reviews goes down.
-This can be extremely frustrating to sellers who are methodical and don’t skip any steps, like using a feedback app to request a review from every buyer.
+This can be extremely frustrating to sellers who are methodical and don’t skip any steps, like using an Amazon feedback tool to request a review from every buyer.

 - 2. Blocked Reviews: This situation can be a tricky one, as sellers don’t usually know about it unless the buyer has told them they can’t leave a review.
 Shoppers have reported getting messages that tell them the product is ineligible to receive reviews, however, it’s unknown how long that is before the block has been lifted.